gpitt71/gemact-code/gemact/source/api.rst

 .. math:: Y_{i}=\min \left(\max \left(0, Z_{i}-d\right), u\right)
    :label: XLpremium

-Equation :eq:`XLpremium` shows the reinsurance premium for excess of loss treaties.
+Equation :eq:`XLpremium` shows the pure premium for the excess of loss contract.
 It is possible to obtain a (plain-vanilla) XL with :math:`L=0`, :math:`K=+\infty` and :math:`c=0`.

 .. math:: P=\frac{D_{L K}}{1+\frac{1}{m} \sum_{k=1}^{K} c_{k} d_{L, k-1}}
    :label: reinstatementsLayer

 This costing approach is based on  :cite:t:`b:kp` and  :cite:t:`sundt`.

-Refer to :cite:t:`b:kp` for the recursive formula and to :cite:t:`embrechts` for the fast Fourier transform to approximate the Discrete Fourier Transform.
+Refer to :cite:t:`b:kp` for the recursive formula and to :cite:t:`embrechts` for the fast Fourier transform to approximate the discrete Fourier transform.

 Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^